-Gauguin's vision is taken to a new level with this Verus Art limited edition re-creation, capturing the detail and intricacy of artist's original brushstrokes.
+Gauguin's early vision is taken to a new level with this Verus Art limited edition textured reproduction, capturing the detail and intricacy of artist's original brushstrokes.

 Read the story behind the painting >

 Add your own finishing touch to your Gauguin re-creation with a choice of three luxury Larson-Juhl frames:

 Finish: Gold - Width: 2.75" - Height: 1.75"